Stocks in the news: Axis Bank, Hero Moto, Tech Mahindra, DHFL, JSW Steel, Gujarat Gas, Alkem

 Mahindra & Mahindra: After the issue of compulsorily convertible cumulative preference shares to the company, the shareholding of the company in SmartShift Logistics Solutions Private Limited (Porter) will get enhanced from 30.73 percent to approximately 34 percent.

+KEI Industries started commercial production of first phase of capex for manufacturing of House Wire / Building Wire / Flexible Wire at new plant

-DHFL: Sale of Avanse Finanacial Services to Warburg Pincus Group Affliate completed today.
+DHFL: Sale of Avanse Finanacial Services to Warburg Pincus Group Affliate completed.

+RBL Bank clarified that it has exposures to certain operating entities of the Coffee Day Group in the logistics, coffee and real estate businesses.
+All the loan accounts are standard and performing.

+ICRA revised the long term rating to BBB- from BBB and the short term rating to A3 from A3+ to Rs 142 crore Line of Credit of Apollo Micro Systems

 Orient Green Power Company: State Bank of India's stressed Asset Management Branch, Chennai affixed e-auction sale notice for sale of factory, land and building of the company situated at Sookri Village, MP.